 Whenever you buy, sell, or discontinue a business, you will need to contact us.
-If you are buying a business, you may need to obtain a seller's permit, license, or special tax and fee account.
-If you are selling or discontinuing a business, you will need to close out your account(s).
+If you are buying a business, you may need to obtain a seller's permit, as permits are not transferable.
+If you are selling or discontinuing a business, you will need to close out your account.
 If the business in question is a corporation or limited liability company, please read the last paragraph in this chapter in addition to the information below.

-What do I need to do if I am buying a business?
+Do I need to contact the CDTFA if I am buying a business?